Isidor Philipp: Association with Claude Debussy

+Philipp’s involvement helped ensure the suite would be both artistically faithful and pedagogically valuable.
+Because Children’s Corner is often used in teaching today, many pianists indirectly study Philipp’s interpretive suggestions when they learn this music.

+Philipp’s Performance of Debussy’s Works:

+Philipp frequently performed Children’s Corner and other Debussy works in public, helping promote them at a time when Debussy’s new harmonic language was still controversial in some circles.

 Teaching philosophy

 In interviews his students remember him with a great deal of affection and remark about his gentle and patient manner as a teacher.
 Students commented that he stressed suppleness, firmness, rhythmic exactitude and articulation.
 He insisted on practicing with the metronome, first slowly, then incrementally faster for all technical exercises and in learning any new piece.
 He taught that octaves should be played from the wrist, with a motionless arm, and that fingers should attain true independence of one another.
 Like other great teachers, he did not have a 'system', but taught what the student needed at the time.
 Paul Loyonnet stated his ideals were velocity, sobriety of expression and the jeu perle style.
 As for interpretations, he stressed that the student must know the piece intimately and thoroughly before it can be properly played, but did not force any particular interpretation.

 Philipp's repertoire was wide, from the earliest keyboard masters to contemporary composers.
 He believed that every pianist should be conversant in all styles and eras of piano, and did not shy from playing Bach or other early composers on a modern grand.
 One of his teaching points was that pianists should play any piece of music the way the composer intended, and seeking out what the composer intended is often a lifelong process.
 Nonetheless, each pianist should have his own views on the pieces and not just copy what another has done.

 Philipp wrote, "The quality most desirable in piano playing is tone.
 Tone should be worked at from the first, and the pupil must listen attentively to it.
 To produce a beautiful tone, Thalberg said, 'one should in a way knead the keyboard with a hand of velvet, the key being rather felt than struck.'
 It is essential to maintain the utmost relaxation in the arms, wrists and hands."
 Fernando Laires said that Philipp insisted that the music and the tone should arise from deep within the piano, not pounded out at the keyboard, and by that he meant that he must come deep within one's soul, not at the fingertips.